SkyWay Group: Marketing

-The company "Sky Way Invest Group Limited" also launched financial training courses for a fee which it marketed as 'Educational Investment Packages' (EIPs).
-CONSOB, the Italian financial regulatory agency, banned the sale and advertisement of these investment products in February 2018 because it turned out instead of receiving the "investment training courses" advertised, customers unwittingly ended up with "gift certificates" that could later be converted to company shares on the occasion of its IPO.

-Negotiations

-Although countries like Australia, India, Indonesia, Italy and Lithuania started negotiating with the SkyWay Group, they were later cancelled or postponed due to concerns about safety and financial irregularity.
-Projects are being realized in Belarus and in the United Arab Emirates.
-The most recent negotiations have taken place in the United Arab Emirates.

 The SkyWay Group started negotiating with countries like Lithuania, Australia, Slovakia, India, Italy and Indonesia.

 Lithuania

-The municipality of Siauliai in Lithuania signed an investment agreement with SkyWay in 2014.
-The mayor of Siauliai was later criticized for negotiating with the SkyWay Group and at the end of 2014 he was instructed to cancel the negotiations.
+The municipality of Šiauliai in Lithuania signed an investment agreement with SkyWay in 2014.
+The mayor of Šiauliai was later criticized for negotiating with the SkyWay Group and at the end of 2014 he was instructed to cancel the negotiations.
 In 2014, the Bank of Lithuania released an official statement warning investors of SkyWay.
 An investigation by the country's Prosecutor General's office found no evidence to prosecute the company.
 A subsequent lawsuit by SkyWay against the Lithuanian government was dismissed in 2018.

 Australia

 In 2016 in South Australia, SkyWay negotiated with Flinders University to build a 500 meter long line for $13 million Australian dollars under the direction of ex-state transport minister Rod Hook who worked for SkyWay as an infrastructure consultant.
 These negotiations were eventually postponed indefinitely in August 2018, as they opted for driverless busses instead.